buymeasoda/refdocs/git.md

 For example, to push to origin master and set your current branch to track master

     git push -u origin master

+Assign the current branch to track the named remote branch

+    git branch --track <remote>/<branch>

 Show the name of the remote repository